JonasDoebertin/kirby-visual-markdown/README.md

 ### Copy & Pasting

 If not already existing, add a new `fields` folder to your `site` directory.
-Then copy or link this repositories whole content in a new `mirrormark` folder there.
-Afterwards, your directory structure should look like this:
+Then copy or link this repositories whole content in a new `markdown` folder there.
+Afterwards, your directory structure should look similar to this:

 ```
 site/
 	fields/
-		mirrormark/
+		markdown/
 			assets/
-			mirrormark.php
-			template.php
+			markdown.php
 ```

 ### Git Submodule